alexisbernard/table_migrator/README.md

       migrates :users
       # migrates also can take an options hash:
       #   :multi_pass         - See explanation above.
 Defaults to true
       #   :migration_name     - the original table is not dropped after the migration.
       #                         It will instead have a name based on this option.
       #                         The default is based on the migration class.
 (The old table
       #                         will end up named 'users_before_add_stuff_to_my_big_table'
       #                         in this case)
       #   :create_temp_table  - Performs the migration in two steps if false.
 Read below
       #                         for details.
 Defaults to true.
       #   :dry_run            - If true, the migration will not actually run, just emit
       #                         fake progress to the log.
 Defaults to false.
-      #   :cpu_friendly      - If true, sleep for few seconds between each request
+      #   :cpu_friendly_ratio - If greater than zero, sleep for few seconds between
+      #                         each request according the following formula:
+      #                         sleep_duration = copy_duration * ratio
-      #                        in order to not burn database CPU.
-However copy will
+      #                         The idea is to avoid burning database CPU.
+However
-      #                        be 2 times longer.
-Default to false.
+      #                         table copy will be longer.
+Default to 0.

       change_table do |t|
         t.integer :foo, :null => false, :default => 0